 The Federal Housing Finance Agency announced that Fannie Mae and Freddie Mac will now have a three-month waiting period after forbearance to qualify for a federally-backed mortgage loan.
 Federally-backed mortgages are FHA, VA, USDA, and Conventional loans.
 Borrowers under forbearance will be eligible to qualify for a home purchase and/or refinance mortgage after the forbearance period has expired.

-Waiting Period Requirements To Qualify For A Mortgage After Forbearance
+Waiting Period Requirements To Qualify Buying or Refinancing After Forbearance

-More Homeowners Are Expected To Take Advantage Of Forbearance
+More Homeowners Are Expected To Take Advantage of Buying or Refinancing After Forbearance

 The housing and mortgage markets will not be crashing due to the government’s swift actions with its coronavirus stimulus economic programs.
 The housing market still remains strong.
 The chaotic mortgage markets are expected to stabilize in the coming weeks.
 Mortgage rates for lower credit borrowers are expected to stabilize and return to normalcy.
 This is a developing story.
 We will be updating you on any developments in the coming days and weeks.
 STAY TUNED!!!